TusharGupta05/Ecommerce-App-UI/README.md

 # iitd_task_ecommerce_app
  Hi, I have created the front page of an ecommerce app in Flutter.
+# Steps to run the app
+ Just like any other flutter project, this project can also be run.
+No special instruction is required.
 Following are some demo photos of this app.
 These photos can be downloaded from the repository also:

 ![Screenshot](device-2020-12-23-015348.png)
 ![Screenshot](device-2020-12-23-015421.png)
 ![Screenshot](device-2020-12-23-015445.png)